urbit/developers.urbit.org/content/reference/additional/beacon/types.md

 * `"expire"` - The request expired without the user approving or denying it.
 * `"got"` - The user's ship received the request, but they have not yet approved or denied it.
-* `"sent"` - Beacon has sent the request; the user's ship has not yet received it.
+* `"sent"` - Beacon has sent the request; the user's ship has not yet confirmed receipt.
 * `"abort"` - You have given beacon a [`cancel`](#cancel) action, so the request has been cancelled.
 * `"error"` - The request failed.
 This will occur if the user's ship rejected